AAFC-Bioinfo-AAC/pork-vision/README.md

 ---

 ## Contribution
-If you would like to contribute to this project, please consult [CONTRIBUTING.md](CONTRIBUTING.md)
+If you would like to contribute to this project, please review the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ---

 ## Copyright
-Government of Canada, Agriculture & Agri-Food Canada
+Government of Canada, Agriculture & Agri-Food Canada (AAFC)

 ---